Relationships and Sex Education (RSE) Policy

 From Key Stage 1, pupils are taught the correct anatomical name for all parts of the body.
 Using this vocabulary is important for all pupils as it helps build a positive body image and opens the door for an honest, open dialogue on any questions they may have about their bodies.

 From Year 3 we begin to teach more about the parts of the body and how they work and in Year 4 we begin to introduce puberty.
-By the end of Year 6, we ensure that all children understand the changing adolescent body i.e. puberty (including menstruation and how it affects women) and have learned about sex education i.e. how a baby is conceived, develops and is born.
-Any parent wishing to withdraw their child from specific lessons about sex education should approach the Head of the Junior Department (ATR) or the Head of the Senior Department (STR) or the Head of PSHE (RA) to discuss further.
+By the end of Year 6, we ensure that all children understand about the developing body i.e. puberty (including menstruation and how it affects women) and have learned about Sex Education i.e. how a baby is conceived, develops and is born.
+Any parent wishing to withdraw their child from specific lessons about Sex Education should approach the Head of the Junior Department (ATR) or the Head of the Senior Department (STR) or the Head of PSHE (RA) to discuss further initially.
+(Please see APPENDIX 3 for the Parent form to be filled out to request your child’s withdrawal from Sex Education.)

 Whole School RSE Curriculum Content Overview